VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 major features of Azure App Service Mobile Apps are integrated.

 # How To Try It
-You don't have to clone this repo or study its code to quickly try JumpStreetMobile.
-All you have to do is get the latest .vsix by click the ]VSSolutionTemplates.vsix](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) link from [here](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts)<br/>
+You don't have to clone this repo or study its code to try JumpStreetMobile.
+All you have to do is get the latest .vsix by clicking the [VSSolutionTemplates.vsix](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts) link from [here](https://ci.appveyor.com/project/sayedihashimi/vssolutiontemplates/build/artifacts)<br/>
 **Important!!!**  The .vsix will download as a .zip so you will have to rename it to .vsix and then double-click it to install it in Visual Studio.